 Day 10 – Day 11

 What is the food like?

-Food is prepared using fresh, local and often organic ingredients while you relax and enjoy the surroundings or swap stories around the campfire.
+Food on the trip is prepared using fresh, local and often organic ingredients sourced from nearby conservation areas and local communities.
+At dinner each night after a long day on the river you'll be able to relax and enjoy the surroundings or swap stories around the campfire.

 What is the accommodation like?